White Fish in Hearts of Palm

 Many people do not realize more African people were taken to Brazil, where they were subsequently enslaved, than any other so-called New World country.
 So with respect to the African Heritage Diet, Brazilians contributed to the cuisine just as much as any of us in the Diaspora, perhaps even more.
 I was given this recipe in the 1980’s by the mother of a friend who grew up in Brazil.
-Like this dish, I have never tasted any Brazilian food I didn’t obsessively love.
+And like White Fish in Hearts of Palm, I have never tasted any Brazilian food I didn’t obsessively love.

 Molho De Palmito